-The message written in your Valentine's Card is much more important than the appearance of the card itself.
-Anything that you write inside should be meaningful and personal, written by you for the man you love.
-Quotes inside of romantic cards are often trite and cliché: You want to write something for your lover that is personal and spoken from the heart.
+The message written on your Valentine's card is much more important than the card's appearance.
+Anything you write inside should be meaningful and personal, written for the man you love.
+Quotes inside romantic cards are often trite and cliché: You want to write something personal for your lover and speak from the heart.

-In general, men process information -- and love -- differently than women do.
+Men generally process information—and love—differently than women.
 As previously stated, men receive love through respect from their wives and girlfriends, and they may sometimes refer to what we think of as "love" as "respect."
 This powerful balance is an important key to a good relationship, and you should use this to your advantage when writing a message in your Valentine's Day card this year.

-Most men will feel your love for them when you give them four important As: Admire, Appreciate, Affirm, Adore.
-Use your Valentine's Day card to admire, appreciate and affirm, and you will very likely get a good response from your husband.
+Most men will feel your love for them when you give them four important A's: Admire, Appreciate, Affirm, Adore.
+Use your Valentine's Day card to admire, appreciate and affirm, and you will likely get a good response from your husband.

 How to Plan a Valentine's Dinner He'll Never Forget

 Holiday culture instructs men to take their wives or girlfriends out for dinner on Valentine's Day, often to an expensive restaurant.
 If not taking her out, men are encouraged to prepare a meal at home for their significant others.
 On this holiday that is so often directed to the pampering of the women, the females are often left out of the fun of planning something special for their husbands or boyfriends.

 Why not turn the tables this year and prepare a Valentine's Day Feast for your husband or boyfriend?